alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-NEW NEW NEW The DxD Lab is based out of [IDKAIST](https://id.kaist.ac.kr/).
-We explore design from, with and by data to develop technologies that are more sensitive to human concerns and behaviors.
+The DxD Lab is an interdisciplinary research group within the Industrial Design Department at KAIST.
+We explore design from, with, and by data to develop technologies that are more sensitive to human concerns and behaviors.
+Our research aims to build a more inclusive society by understanding the social impact of data and AI and by making technology accountable and accessible.
+Our current projects are developing human-centered and participatory approaches to designing algorithmic systems that are transparent, reliable, and responsive to community values and needs.
-We also investigate the social impact of data and artificial intelligence.
-We work to provide novel conceptual and computational tools and methodologies for designing various human-centered AI applications from algorithmic fact-checking to a voice-based conversational agent for autistic adolescents.